-Due to a lack of basic resources, these committed teachers often lack the means to make the most of their skills or the potential of their students.
-They work in schools in impoverished communities and with students living with disease and disability.
+Due to a lack of basic resources, the committed teachers in these countries often lack the means to make the most of their skills or the potential of their students.
+They work in schools in low socioeconomic communities and with students living with disease and disability.

 The Teachers Helping Teachers workplace giving program, in partnership with Catholic Mission, makes a vital difference to these teachers and their students.

 - Nominate how much you wish to donate to the program from your salary on a regular basis

 • Workplace giving donations are deducted automatically from your salary, via the payroll system